liamhays/flipwire/README.md

 "plug and play" mentality, and Rust makes it easy to make an application that does exactly that.

+## Flipwire hangs during a download.
+Run through the troubleshooting steps below just in case some has temporarily broken.
+If the issue still happens, then your Bluetooth adapter is probably incompatible with the Flipper.
+Report your adapter model in a new issue and I'll add it to the list above.

 # Troubleshooting
+Some common problems include Flipwire not finding the Flipper or returning an error.

 - Make sure the Flipper is already paired to your computer.

+Note that on Linux, you might need to use `bluetoothctl` instead of your desktop environment's Bluetooth tool.
+For example, the KDE Bluetooth tool refuses to pair to the Flipper.

 - Turn Bluetooth on the Flipper off and on again.
 - Turn Bluetooth on your computer off and on again.
 - Unpair the Flipper from your computer and pair it again.